No. If any of the charging units are too close to the charged unit for it to make a Stand & Shoot charge reaction, it cannot Stand & Shoot.

 Yes.

-Can a unit that is partially on a hill shoot in two ranks or draw a line of sight across other units that are not themselves on a hill?
+Can a unit that is partially on a hill shoot in two ranks?URL Copied!

 A unit that is closer to the top of a hill (i.e., the centre of the hill or the edge of the battlefield) can draw a line of sight across and shoot over one that is closer to the bottom.
 Units cannot draw a line of sight across or shoot over units that are closer to the top of a hill than they are.

 Some chariots are equipped with large scale missile weapons such as bolt throwers.
-Who shoots such weapons; the crew, the beasts that draw the chariot, or the chariot itself?
+Who shoots such weapons; the crew, the beasts that draw the chariot, the chariot itself, or a character mounted upon the chariot?URL Copied!

 Missile weapons mounted on chariots (or howdahs) are shot by the crew, using their Ballistic Skill.